Mission Week

 -

-Grab some fresh air and reflect on the parts of your day.
-During Mission Week, signs will be placed throughout our campus with reflection questions to consider as you go about your day.
-These questions are adapted by the Examen, a form of prayer by St. Ignatius of Loyal where particpants review the events of their day and identify God's presense.
+Grab some fresh air and reflect on your day with this unique adaptation of St. Ignatius's Examen.
+Throughout Mission Week, you will find reflection questions placed throughout our campus.
+These questions are adapted by the Examen, a form of prayer by St. Ignatius of Loyal (the founder of the Jesuits), where participants review the events of their day to help them identify God's presence.

 -

-For over 50 years, members of the SJU community of many different faith traditions and those who have no particular tradition at all have participated in doing a version of the Spiritual Exercises of Ignatius Loyola, a 500-year-old process of reflection on daily life and considering the movement of God’s spirit.
+For over 50 years, members of the SJU community of many faith traditions and those who have no particular tradition, have participated in doing a version of the Spiritual Exercises of Ignatius Loyola.
+This is a 500-year-old process of reflection on daily life and considering the movement of God’s spirit.

 The Spiritual Exercises are a method of speaking to and listening to God daily; an honest self-evaluation weekly with a person experienced in leading persons through meditation and contemplation.
 There are a few versions: